Home

 Rather than deter his obsession, I decided to embrace it and nurture it in a healthy way.

-Before long, we began to practice throwing and catching.
+-Before long, we started to practice throwing and catching.

--From there, his focus moved to hitting, so I purchased a bat, and we began to practice batting.
-I also purchased a baseball hat, pants, and shirt, so he could have his own uniform.
-We began to discuss how kids could play baseball on a team, just like the players he saw on television.
+From there, his focus moved to hitting, so I bought a bat, and we started to practice batting.
+I also bought a baseball hat, pants, and shirt so he could have his own uniform.
+We started discussing how kids could play baseball on a team, just like the players he saw on television.

 At first, I could tell he was hesitant about the idea, but gradually, he warmed up to it.